NFL DFS picks, Cowboys vs. Lions: Daily Fantasy football lineup advice for 'Thursday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for Dallas vs. Detroit on 'Thursday Night Football'

 Two of the top three scoring offenses will meet on 'Thursday Night Football,' providing quite the NFL DFS player pool for the Dallas Cowboys vs. Detroit Lions matchup at 8:15 p.m.
 ET.
 Detroit is a 3-point home favorite, while the over/under is 54.5, the highest on the board in Week 14.
 Dak Prescott, Jared Goff, Jahmyr Gibbs and CeeDee Lamb are names known to casual football fans and names very familiar with being included in NFL DFS lineups.
-However, Detroit could be shorthanded with Sam LaPorta on the IR and Amon-Ra St. Brown (ankle) missing practice on Monday and Tuesday.
+However, Detroit could be shorthanded with Sam LaPorta on the IR and Amon-Ra St. Brown (ankle) a game-time decision after not practicing this week.

 Wideout Isaac TeSlaa played 92% of snaps in Detroit's last game and scored his third touchdown of the year.
 Daily Fantasy football lineups need economical options like TeSlaa to balance out the highly-priced stars.
 The Cowboys also have NFL daily Fantasy sleepers who could provide a great return on investment on TNF.
 Before making any Lions vs. Cowboys NFL DFS picks for 'Thursday Night Football,' be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.